On a calm spring day it was time to haul the 18 foot kayak down to the rivershore at Cooney Bay and launch out onto the lake.

 In the fall, they can be spotted on migration routes from the Cariboo, on their way south.
 A flock of 10 spent a few days in Campbell Lake at the end September.

-One of the best photos of local pelicans was captured by Mike Anderson (link).
 A few shots taken by me from the shore and from kayak are also shared here.

 On Campbell Lake at the end of September